 - Transportation – covers the costs of project manager’s vehicle, the contractor’s vehicle and the field crew vehicle.
 These costs include fuel, repairs and maintenance, insurance, servicing the debt on the vehicles, taxes and licenses.
 In general, it costs about $8,000 to $11,000 per year to operate a vehicle.

 - Payroll taxes and benefits – the tax rate at a minimum is 7.65%, for most small business operations it runs around 9.7% of the payroll (direct cost).
-Add in such items as retirement matching, health and other insurance policies and the typical small business is paying around 18 to 22% of the payroll for this section of indirect costs.
+Add in such items as retirement matching, health and other insurance policies and the typical small business is paying around 16 to 24% of the payroll for this part of indirect costs.

 - Communications – a typical cell phone runs no less than $80 per month for a small business owner.
 Add in the cell phones for the project manager(s) and include internet access and you have another indirect cost to include in the markup.